Glas Maol

 The name Glas Maol translates from Scottish Gaelic as “Grey-Green Bare Hill”.

 Glas Maol is rated Moderate (difficulty 2/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.